 One of the major updates in macOS High Sierra is the introduction of the Apple File System (APFS).
 As a part of the upgrade process, the macOS High Sierra installer will automatically convert the SSD to the APFS file system.

-When you boot up after an update, you will often find your Mac stuck on login screen or experience the white screen of death on Mac.
+When you boot up after an update, you will often find your Mac stuck on the login screen or experience the white screen of death on Mac.

 Also read: